Adults on Campus

 Bully behavior has serious and lasting consequences for both the offender and the victim.
 The following definition comes from Stopbullying.gov:

 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Both kids who are bullied and who bully others may have serious, lasting problems.
+Learn more at Effects of Bullying.
 In order to be considered bullying, the behavior must be aggressive and include:

 - An Imbalance of Power: Kids who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or harm others.
 Power imbalances can change over time and in different situations, even if they involve the same people.